Guardians (2017 film): Filming

 Filming began on 27 April 2015, in Moscow while the casting process was concluded earlier that year.
 Filming was continued in Moscow Oblast and in the Crimean Peninsula, and was wrapped on 14 July 2015.

+Release

 Marketing

 The first trailer was released online in September 2016.
 Character descriptions were also released up to release which highlighted each team member's connection with a major ethnicity within Russia.